Enjoy this deliciously sweet snow peas recipe. It's crunchy and full of flavors. A quick and easy vegetable soup for dinner.

 Can I skip the green banana?

-Yes you can, substitute the green banana with either sweet potatoes, potatoes, pumpkins, or add more carrots.
+Yes, you can substitute the green banana with either sweet potatoes, potatoes, pumpkins, tofu, or add more carrots (in a vegan version).

 However, your vegetable soup will not be as creamy as with green bananas.
 To thicken it up, mash some cooked potatoes or sweet potatoes and put them back into the soup.